rjDFIR/KML_Coords_Grabber/README.md

   ### Options:

     - [-h | --help] --> displays the help menu for this script
-    - {-kml | --kml} --> a required input; this is the kml file you wish to pull the coords from
+    - {-k | --kml} --> a required input; this is the kml file you wish to pull the coords from